10 yard dumpster rental - compact size for small projects and residential cleanouts

 Standard interior doors10-15 doors

 Weight limits matter as much as volume.
-Heavy materials like concrete fill the weight limit long before the container is full.
-Use this table to estimate whether your debris will fit within the 2-3 tons weight limit.
+Heavy materials like concrete fill the weight limit long before the container looks full.

 Household junk & furniture1-2 tons